Gotta have a twist cone

 One fall, I found the mother lode in Merrill, Wis. – Briq’s Soft Serve, which calls itself “The Home of the One-Pound Cone’’ and serves sundaes and shakes with locally grown produce – fresh strawberries and rhubarb in early summer, raspberries later on and then (caramel) apples.

-It turned out to be just one of eight northern-Wisconsin stands founded by Dan Briquelet, who loved Belt’s ice cream and asked Don Belt to teach him the business.
-Briquelet died in March, but not before passing the stores on to his daughter, Holly Briquelet Miller, and her husband, Kevin.
+It turned out to be just one of eight northern-Wisconsin stands founded by the late Dan Briquelet, who loved Belt’s ice cream and asked Don Belt to teach him the business.
+Briquelet passed the stores on to his daughter, Holly Briquelet Miller, and her husband, Kevin.

 “We had a celebration of his life, and people asked if we closed the stores for it,’’ Briquelet-Miller said.
 “I thought, ‘Did you know my dad at all?’ ’’

-I always stop, when I'm in the vicinity: at the Penguin Zesto in Winona, the Tip Top Dairy Bar in Osakis, Kurt N Jo's in Marathon City.
+I always stop, when I'm in the vicinity: at the Penguin Zesto in Winona, the Tip Top Dairy Bar in Osakis.